temporalio/documentation/docs/security/authentication.md

 This enables established connections to authenticate the endpoint.
 This means that the server certificate that is presented to a connecting client has the given the server name.

 Server configuration can be accomplished on `internode` and `frontend` endpoints.

-For more information on configuring authentication for your server, refer to the [`samples-server` repository](https://github.com/temporalio/samples-server/tree/master/tls).

 ## Client Connections